 This might sound unloving, but it is more loving than being romantic.
 There are some serious flaws in romantic ideas, explained philosopher Alain de Botton.
 Firstly, it creates an idea that love should be effortless.
 Well it is not, arranged marriages turned out to have better survival and satisfaction rates that romance based marriages.
 Reason is that both partners know they should work in loving, respecting and supporting the other.
 In romantic relationships, the other is supposed to make me feel good, which it usually does for only a limited amount of times.
 When the hormonal high is over, the hard work starts.

 So, what can we do as an alternative?
 Practice respecting the other, opening your heart and being grateful.
 Yes, these qualities can be trained, they are exercises that we can do daily.
-Meditation, prayer and physical exercises like Qi Gong and Yoga can help you generate a sense of love and connection with the other, but also a sense of clarity and healthy boundaries.
+Meditation, prayer and physical exercises like Qi Gong and Yoga can help us generate a sense of love and connection with the other, but also a sense of clarity and healthy boundaries.

 This is an obvious one, however I would like to emphasize how loving it is to respect your boundaries.
 It gives your partner, your friend or co-worker the opportunity to see where you are and what you appreciate and what you accept.
 This will create a sense of clarity and in fact is a gift from you to the other.